kalyanipatrikar/kmc_bhj/README.md

 the drift, overlap and orbital-degeneracy warnings the stages print.

 ---
+## Possible Issues

-**Near-degenerate frontier orbitals** are handled, but the manifold width is a choice. `dft.degeneracy_window` (0.10 eV) and `dft.max_manifold` (4) decide how many orbitals join the frontier one; widening the window too far eventually makes the fragment orbital set linearly dependent in the dimer basis, which fails loudly rather than silently.
+Near-degenerate frontier orbitals are handled, but the manifold width is a choice. `dft.degeneracy_window` (0.10 eV) and `dft.max_manifold` (4) decide how many orbitals join the frontier one; widening the window too far eventually makes the fragment orbital set linearly dependent in the dimer basis, which fails loudly rather than silently.

 ---
+## Upcoming Update
 Next update will include an alternate way to get starting structures of dimers, so that packing information (.cif) is not necessary.

 ---